 Here’s what you need to know about trouble with self-regulation.

 When it comes to self-regulation, your child also has a “set point.”
-It’s when she’s able to manage her emotions and behavior in appropriate ways.
+It’s when your child is able to manage emotions and behavior in appropriate ways.

-To maintain that level of control, she needs to keep track of changes in her situation or environment.
-She needs to assess how she’s feeling and reacting, compared to her set point.
-And she has to know what adjustments to make in order to get back to that point.
+To maintain that level of control, kids need to keep track of changes in their situation or environment.
+They need to assess how they’re feeling and reacting, compared to their set point.
+And they have to know what adjustments to make in order to get back to that point.

 The source of the problem is the body’s nervous system.
 The nervous system has trouble regulating itself.
 So when kids are in situations that cause sensory overload, they can’t self-regulate.
-Their emotions and behaviors go unchecked, even when they’re aware of the things that are overwhelming.
+Their emotions and behaviors go unchecked, even when they’re aware of the things that are overwhelming them.

 Consider this example.
-Before you go to the store with your child, she counts her money and realizes she finally has enough to buy the hot toy all the kids want.
-When you get to the store, she’s already overexcited.
+Before going to the store, Natalie counts her money and realizes she finally has enough to buy the hot toy all the kids want.
+When she gets to the store, she’s already overexcited.

 Kids with ADHD also often struggle with flexible thinking.
 That means they have trouble shifting gears from one situation to another and coming up with ways to approach it.

 Consider the same example of the toy.
-This time when you get to the store, the toy that your child has been saving for is out of stock.
+This time when Natalie gets to the store, the toy she’s been saving for is out of stock.
 The store has reordered it and it will arrive next week.

-Despite knowing the toy will be there next week, your child has a meltdown because this is not the situation she expected.
+Despite knowing the toy will be there next week, Natalie has a meltdown because this is not the situation she expected.
 She’s so disappointed it’s not available now that she isn’t able to keep her emotions under control.

 Once she calms down, she’s able to think more flexibly.
 She realizes there are other solutions.
-She can see that she still has the money and will be able to get the toy at a later time.
+She can see that she still has the money and will be able to get the toy later.

 No matter what’s behind your child’s trouble with self-regulation, there are ways you can help.
-The first step is helping her recognize when the information coming in is a problem.
+The first step is helping your child recognize when the information coming in is a problem.
 That could be information coming in through the senses or through internal thoughts.

 Here’s a breakdown of what self-regulation would require in the toy scenario.

 Self-awareness: For a child with sensory issues, this means knowing that the crowded toy display may create emotional stress.
-For a child with ADHD, it means knowing it’s possible that she may have to make adjustments to her plan.
+For a child with ADHD, it means knowing it’s possible that plans may need to be adjusted.
 Talking those things through ahead of time can help.
 So can teaching your child to tell you when the input is too much.

-Impulse control: For the child with ADHD, she may know there are other solutions, but it’s hard to restrain the impulse to get loudly upset.
-You can help your child feel more in control of her emotions and reactions when they have developed coping skills.
+Impulse control: Kids with ADHD may know there are other solutions, but it’s still hard to restrain the impulse to get loudly upset.
+Kids feel more in control of emotions and reactions when they have developed coping skills.

 Goal-setting: In both cases, it was hard to keep in mind the goal of having the toy.
 Work on setting and meeting small goals in order to start being able to keep bigger goals in mind.